Holistic Therapy Treatments

 Massage therapy

 Massage uses touch and manipulation to balance and heal the whole body.
-There are lots of types of massage treatments available which target different areas of the body in different ways, using specific techniques and pressures.
+There are lots of types of massage treatments available which target different areas of the body, using specific techniques and pressures.
 If you’re looking for some holistic healing, you might like to try a Swedish massage, shiatsu massage or traditional Indian ayurvedic massage.
 If you don’t like the idea of a full body massage, you might prefer an Indian head massage, which focuses on the scalp, upper neck area and temples.

 Reflexology

-Reflexology focuses on certain pressure points or ‘reflex zones’ to improve circulation, achieve relaxation and even promote natural pain relief.
+Reflexology focuses on certain pressure points or “reflex zones” to improve circulation, achieve relaxation and even promote natural pain relief.
 Many people think reflexology is just about the feet, but reflex zones can also be found on the hands and ears.
 The idea is that these zones correspond to organs in the body, so applying pressure externally produces positive effects internally.

 Reiki